Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 This is true in C++ but not C, because statement0 can not define a type inside a for loop in C, but can be defined before a loop.

 auto is an obscure keyword that indicates that a variable is of "automatic storage duration".
-That is the default qualifier for variables inside functions scopes, and auto can not be used on variables outside functions scopes (although some compilers allow for it.)
+That is the default qualifier for variables inside functions scopes, and auto cannot be used on variables outside functions scopes (although some c compilers allow for it.)

 Unfortunately auto has gone from pointless to dangerous in C23.
 In C23 auto was given a new meaning as a means to automatically assign the type of a variable using assignment: